Alteryx (NYSE:AYX) Releases FY 2021 Earnings Guidance

-Several equities research analysts recently issued reports on AYX shares.
-Citigroup dropped their price target on shares of Alteryx from $136.00 to $125.00 and set a buy rating on the stock in a research note on Wednesday, August 4th.
-Morgan Stanley reduced their target price on shares of Alteryx from $95.00 to $89.00 and set an equal weight rating on the stock in a research note on Wednesday, May 19th.
-Zacks Investment Research raised shares of Alteryx from a sell rating to a hold rating in a research report on Wednesday, August 4th.
-Truist Securities reduced their price target on shares of Alteryx from $150.00 to $125.00 and set a buy rating on the stock in a research note on Wednesday, May 19th.
-Finally, Rosenblatt Securities lowered their price target on shares of Alteryx from $130.00 to $100.00 and set a buy rating for the company in a report on Wednesday, August 4th.
-Five analysts have rated the stock with a hold rating and eight have given a buy rating to the stock.
-Alteryx presently has an average rating of Buy and an average target price of $112.73.
+A number of analysts recently issued reports on the company.
+Rosenblatt Securities decreased their price objective on Alteryx from $130.00 to $100.00 and set a buy rating on the stock in a research note on Wednesday, August 4th.
+Piper Sandler decreased their price objective on Alteryx from $120.00 to $105.00 and set an overweight rating on the stock in a research note on Wednesday, May 19th.
+Truist Securities decreased their price objective on Alteryx from $150.00 to $125.00 and set a buy rating on the stock in a research note on Wednesday, May 19th.
+Zacks Investment Research upgraded Alteryx from a sell rating to a hold rating in a research report on Wednesday, August 4th.
+Finally, Cowen reduced their target price on Alteryx from $120.00 to $100.00 and set an outperform rating for the company in a research report on Wednesday, August 4th.
+Five equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and an average target price of $112.73.

-In related news, Director Dean Stoecker sold 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, July 21st.
-The shares were sold at an average price of $79.96, for a total transaction of $799,600.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Jeff Horing sold 1,375 shares of the firm’s stock in a transaction that occurred on Wednesday, May 26th.
+In other Alteryx news, Director Jeff Horing sold 1,375 shares of the company’s stock in a transaction that occurred on Wednesday, May 26th.
 The stock was sold at an average price of $78.64, for a total transaction of $108,130.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Dean Stoecker sold 7,500 shares of the company’s stock in a transaction that occurred on Monday, June 7th.
+The shares were sold at an average price of $77.03, for a total value of $577,725.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 19,214 shares of company stock worth $1,514,392.
-Insiders own 12.50% of the company’s stock.
+Insiders have sold a total of 24,214 shares of company stock valued at $1,869,542 over the last 90 days.
+12.50% of the stock is currently owned by company insiders.

 Alteryx, Inc provides end-to-end analytics platform for data analysts and scientists worldwide.
 Its analytic process automation software platform includes Alteryx Designer, a data profiling, preparation, blending, and analytics product used to create visual workflows or analytic processes; Alteryx Server, a server-based product for scheduling, sharing, and running analytic processes and applications in a Web-based environment; Alteryx Connect, a collaborative data exploration platform for discovering information assets and sharing recommendations across the enterprise; and Alteryx Promote, an analytics model management product for data scientists and analytics teams to build, manage, monitor, and deploy predictive models into real-time production applications.